carceneaux/arsano.ninja/content/post/automate-website-with-travis-ci.md

 Note: The version of Hugo listed above was the latest stable version upon writing this post.
 To identify the latest version when you're configuring this I recommend you go [here](https://github.com/gohugoio/hugo/releases/).

-### Deployment of website to hosted S3 storage
+### 3. Deployment of website to hosted S3 storage

-When researching the method to accomplish this feature was when my eyes opened up to how robust Travis-CI is with what they offer pre-packaged with the tool for free.
+When I was researching the method to accomplish this feature was when my eyes opened up to how robust Travis-CI is with what they offer pre-packaged with the tool for free.

 The [Travis-CI Deployment Documentation](https://docs.travis-ci.com/user/deployment) speaks for itself.
 For this feature, I used the documentation found [here](https://docs.travis-ci.com/user/deployment/s3/).

-To set this up, we'll have one additional step in the Travis-CI Web UI.
+To set this up, we'll have additional steps in the Travis-CI Web UI and the AWS IAM Console.

 #### Code for Travis-CI: AWS S3